Francesca-Padovani/ATS_AugmentedDataset/README.md

 - 1,771: parallel sentences are the result of the translation from English to Italian of the training and development set of the *Human Simplification with Sentence Fusion Data Set* and few sentences translated by the first version of the *Wikipedia Dataset*.
 The API of DeepL was used for the translation.

 So the dataset consists of **35,662 c-s pairs**.

+## License

+Distributed under the terms of the Apache License 2.0.